VVUQ · Module 8 of 10

 8.1 Local sensitivity coefficients

-The local sensitivity of the output to an input is the partial derivative ∂y/∂xi evaluated at the nominal point.
-It measures the output response to a small perturbation of one input and is cheap to compute by finite differences or directly.
+The local sensitivity of the output to an input is the partial derivative ci = ∂y/∂xi evaluated at a stated point, with the other inputs held fixed.
+It measures the output response to a small perturbation of one input.

 8.2 Normalized sensitivity